casanet/casanet-server/backend/src/modules/ifttt/README.md

         ![Screenshot](../../../../docs/screenshots/ifttt/go-to-webhooks-documentation.PNG)
     - Watch and copy the webhooks API key.
         ![Screenshot](../../../../docs/screenshots/ifttt/watch-webhooks-api-key.PNG)
-1) Create a new minion in casa-net with brand `ifttt` model `switch` or `toggle` and paste the Webhooks API key as device id.
+1) Create a new minion in Casanet with brand `ifttt` model `switch` or `toggle` and paste the Webhooks API key as device id.
 1) Copy the new minion inner-id from device meta.
     - Open the new minion menu and select `device meta`, then copy inner-id.
         ![Screenshot](../../../../docs/screenshots/ifttt/copy-inner-id.PNG)